kamilla/jambot/README.rst

 Introduction
 ------------

+This is fork of #jamk of embolalia/willie on Eiffel Forum License, version 2.
 Willie is a simple, lightweight, open source, easy-to-use IRC Utility bot, written in Python.
 It's designed to be easy to use, run and extend.